apache/lucy-clownfish/runtime/core/Clownfish.md

 # Apache Clownfish symbiotic object system

-Apache Clownfish is a "symbiotic" object system for C which is designed to pair with a "host" dynamic language environment, facilitating the development of high performance host language extensions.
+The Apache Clownfish "symbiotic" object system pairs with "host" programming language environments and facilitates the development of high performance language extensions.

 ## Features

-* Designed to support multiple host languages.
-Currently, only Perl is supported.
+* Support for multiple host languages.
 * Support for stand-alone C libraries and executables.
 * Subclassing and method overriding from the host language.
 * Support for host language idioms like named parameters or default argument